awesome-pro/neon-website/content/docs/guides/logical-replication-clickhouse.md

 1. Click **Create** → **Source endpoint**.
 1. Under **Basic settings**, select **PostgreSQL** as the source type.
 1. Enter a name for your source endpoint, for example `neon`.
-1. Under **Endpoint parameters**, enter connection details for your Neon database.
-You can get these details from your Neon connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Neon project.
+1. Under **Endpoint parameters**, enter connection details for your Unique database.
+You can get these details from your Unique connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Unique project.
    For example, let's say this is your connection string:

    ```bash shouldWrap